training-datalab/old-training-datalab.com/_pages/bgonzalezbustamante.md

 ## Featured Articles

-- González-Bustamante, B., & Aguilar, D. (2023, *forthcoming*).
-Territorial patterns of open e-government: Evidence from Chilean municipalities. *Political Research Exchange*.
+- González-Bustamante, B., & Aguilar, D. (2023, *forthcoming*). <a href="https://doi.org/10.31235/osf.io/gt8a5" target="_blank">Territorial patterns of open e-government: Evidence from Chilean municipalities</a>. *Political Research Exchange*.

 - González-Bustamante, B. (2022). <a href="https://doi.org/10.1177/13691481221124850" target="_blank">Ministerial stability during presidential approval crises: The moderating effect of ministers’ attributes on dismissals in Brazil and Chile</a>. *The British Journal of Politics and International Relations*.
 OnlineFirst.